Relief in Ayodhya after judgment

 "I am overwhelmed and feel that my dream has come true.
 I feel blessed," he said later, holding back tears.
 Mumbai resident Shreenarayan Shukla and Moradabad business Manish Gupta emerged smiling, their foreheads smeared with sandalwood paste.

-Ahead of the verdict, there was apprehension among Ayodhya resident.
+Ahead of the verdict, there was some apprehension among people in state capital Lucknow as well.
 "We want amity.
 I want to open my shop and earn my livelihood.
-I hope there will be no problem anywhere after the verdict," Ramu, a tea-seller in Hazratganj area, said.
+I hope there will be no problem anywhere after the verdict," Ramu, a tea-seller in Lucknow's Hazratganj area, said.

 After the verdict, vegetable seller Akram said he will go about his business.
 "There is no tension anywhere.
 Whatever decision has come is welcome," he said.
 All schools and colleges in Uttar Pradesh have been closed from Saturday to Monday as a precautionary measure.
 Schools will also be closed on Tuesday for Guru Nanak Jayanti.